 - Listen out for paraphrases of common words.

-When you finish your listening practice, listening again and read the transcript at the same time.
+When you finish the listening exercise below, listening again, and after that read the transcript at the same time.
 Answers are given below.

 Practice for IELTS Listening Section 4